-Born on April Fools Day, Christopher Grayling MP (MP for Epsom) was until May 2015 the Justice Secretary and Lord Chancellor.
-He had been sworn in as Lord Chancellor on 1 October 2012.
+Born on April Fools Day, Christopher Grayling MP (Conservative MP for Epsom) was the Justice Secretary and Lord Chancellor from October 2012 to May 2015.
 He was the first non-lawyer to have served in that post.

-My assessment here (TV interview about Grayling, Legal Aid and Magna Carta, via YouTube)
+Overview here (my TV interview about Grayling, Legal Aid and Magna Carta, via YouTube)

-Joshua Rozenberg assesses his likely legacy In the Law Society Gazette here (March 2015)
+Joshua Rozenberg assessed Grayling’s likely legacy In the Law Society Gazette here (March 2015)

-Grayling “just didn’t get it” – article in Law Society Gazette here (November 2015)
+Grayling “just didn’t get it” – article in Gazette here (November 2015)

-Top ten things about which Grayling was wrong and why.
+Top ten things about which Grayling was wrong and why (Mirror, Nov 14)

-Why “Failing Grayling” illustrates the worst aspects of Cameron’sGovernment (as argued by Nick Cohen in the Spectator, Dec 2014)
+Why “Failing Grayling” illustrates the worst aspects of Cameron’sGovernment (by Nick Cohen in the Spectator, Dec 2014)

 2014 review of a year in the life of Christopher Grayling (with links) as reported in the “Tuesday Truth” blog.

-Chris Grayling is an MP who purports to want to cut public expenditure.
+Chris Grayling as an MP and certainly as Lord Chancellor purported to want to cut public expenditure.
 However, when it comes to his own public expenditure, Chris likes to get as much of it as he can.
 The extent of his guzzling was chronicled in the Telegraph expenses scandal here (as shadow home secretary h3 claimed thousands of pounds to renovate a flat in central London – bought with a mortgage funded at taxpayers’ expense, even though his constituency home is less than 17 miles from the House of Commons)

-Chris neeed a good secretary, so the taxpayer forked out for him to have a secretary (40k pa) .
+Chris neeed a good secretary, so the taxpayer forked out for him to have a secretary (at an eye-watering 40k pa) .
 Luckily, someone was available for the job- no need to advertise!
 The ideal candidate?
 Step forward Mr Graylings wife- susan!

-Years later, how Grayling get away with it, and whether he did in fact refund the amount of money he publicly pledged , remain shrouded in mystery (as explained by Ian Dunt in this article, Jan 2017)
+Years later, how Grayling get away with it, and whether he did in fact refund some of the money as he publicly pledged , remain shrouded in mystery (as explained by Ian Dunt in this article, Jan 2017)